syncfusion/blazor-docs/src/charts/chart/index.md

----
-title: " Chart | Razor "

-component: "Chart"

-description: "Index page defines over view and and interactive features of the chart."
----

 # Overview

 The Chart control is used to visualize the data with user interactivity and provides customizing options to configure the data visually.